The author has an interest in the outdoors and the health benefits of what's found in nature.

 Like other maples, this tree develops 'winged' seeds, which can be collected and used to grow new trees in a manner similar to other breeds of maple trees, with the environment where the tree is planted being the difference.
 However, success rates can be low even for professional and experienced tree growers.
 Regardless, it's still worth trying if you find a striped maple that you want to grow on your property.
 Like with most trees, the "easiest" way is to use the cold stratification method, which can be the most successful method of preparing the seeds for growth.

-The tree is very beneficial to wildlife in terms of food, habitat, and other benefits.
+- The tree is very beneficial to wildlife in terms of food, habitat, and other benefits.
 Rabbits and hares, squirrels, deer, and moose being just some of the wildlife that feeds on parts of the striped maple.
-So the young trees may require some protection from wild animals but will be perfectly fine once the tree is larger.
+So the young trees may require some protection from wild animals, but they will be perfectly fine once the tree is larger.

 The bark is useful as a tea that has been historically used to treat coughs, kidney ailments, bronchitis, and treatment of acne.